tonsV2/sketch-avatar-infrastructure/README.md

 ```

 # API interaction
-The following commands are executed using [HTTPie](https://httpie.io/) in a Bash shell.
+The following commands are to be executed using [HTTPie](https://httpie.io/) in a Bash shell.

 The API offers no way to upload avatar images to S3.
 This has to be done manually or by invoking the Worker Lambda.